mterczynski/paint/README.md

 ## Dev Notes

-Styled components is the current method of styling components in this project which succeeds the deprecated method of styling components with scss.
+Styled components is the current method of styling components in this project which replaces the previous method of styling components with scss.